bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/metagenomics/module6_lab.md

     -   `-derep\_fulllength`: dereplicates reads based on a match across the full-length of the sequences.
     -   `-fastaout`: output file in FASTA format.
     -   `-sizeout`: annotates the number of replicated reads associated with the specified sequence.
-    -   `-uc`: Generates an additional USEARCH cluster (UC) format file.
+    -   `-uc`: Generates an additional USEARCH cluster (UC) format file for help with downstream de-dereplication.

 ***Question: Can you find how many unique reads there are?***

-While the number of replicated reads in this small dataset is relatively low, with larger datasets, this step can
+While the number of replicated reads in this small dataset is relatively low, with larger datasets, this step can reduce file size by as much as 50-80%

-Checking read quality with FastQC:
+Check read quality with FastQC:

 ```
 fastqc cow1_qual_all_unique.fastq
 ```

-The results can be found in cow1\_qual\_all\_unique\_paired\_fastqc.html.
+The results are found in cow1\_qual\_all\_unique\_paired\_fastqc.html.

 ### Step 3.
 Remove abundant rRNA sequences

 rRNA genes tend to be highly expressed in all samples and must therefore be screened out to avoid lengthy downstream processing times for the assembly and annotation steps.
-We use Infernal (<http://infernal.janelia.org/>) which relies on a database of hidden Markov models (HMMs) describing rRNA sequence profiles - typically obtained from the Rfam database.
-However, due to the reliance on HMMs, Infernal, while more sensitive than BWA takes a long time (26 hours for ~100,000 reads on a single core!).
+You could use sequence similarity tools such as BWA or BLAST for this step, but we find Infernal (http://infernal.janelia.org/), albeit slower, is more sensitive as it relies on a database of hidden Markov models (HMMs) describing rRNA sequence profiles based on the Rfam database.
+Due to the reliance on HMMs, Infernal, can take as much as 26 hours on a single processor for ~100,000 reads on a single core.
 So we will skip this step and use two precomputed files - "cow1\_rRNA.infernalout" and "cow2\_rRNA.infernalout" from a tar file "files2out.tar.gz".

 ```
 tar -xzf files4out.tar.gz cow1_rRNA.infernalout cow2_rRNA.infernalout